 How Enterprise Media & Entertainment leaders Actually Make Decisions

 Behavioral intelligence for Enterprise Media & Entertainment leaders, built from thousands of real executive conversations.
-Strongest signal: Growth (4.5/5).
-Top priority: be true to yourself and your unique talent.
+Strongest signal: Growth (4.3/5).
+Top priority: delivering actionable ideas to listeners.

 Key Insights

-Enterprise Media & Entertainment leaders score highest on Growth (4.5/5) and Narrative (4.2/5).
+Enterprise Media & Entertainment leaders score highest on Growth (4.3/5) and Narrative (4.3/5).
 Over the past six months, the most notable change is an increase in Technology orientation.
-Their leading priority is be true to yourself and your unique talent, while their most pressing challenge is people telling him he couldn't do something.
-They measure success through makes the world a better place and make decisions using understanding audience's wiring: adjusting communication based on how others think to ensure message reception.
+Their leading priority is delivering actionable ideas to listeners, while their most pressing challenge is people telling him he couldn't do something.
+They measure success through makes you happy and make decisions using value vs. fashion: balance functional performance with aesthetic appeal and cost for a purchase decision.
 Language that resonates includes "amazing", "successful", and "passion".

 What's changing for Enterprise Media & Entertainment leaders?